codex-academy/algorithms-with-apples/readme.md

 Create functions that:

- 	* that returns the profit/loss for a given bundle apples,
+ 	* that returns the profit/loss for a given bundle of apples,
 	* find the total income from selling several bundles of apples,
 	* find the total income/loss from selling several bundles of apples,
 	* find the total income/loss from selling several bundles of apples for yellow apples,
 	* find the total income/loss from selling several bundles of apples for any given color of apples,
-	* find the color of the most profitable apple,
+	* find the most profitable apple color,
-	* find the color of the least profitable apple.
+	* find the least profitable apple region.